 Before rendering a view to file, panorama, or exporting to EXE, take a minute to step back and look at the image as a whole.
 This can be hard to do when you have been working on the details for so long.
 During this review, think about how someone else will perceive this image.
 Are there elements that overlap or align, due to the view and perspective, that might be confusing?
 Perhaps, moving sideways in one direction will cause a potentially confusing situation.
 Also, make sure your eye level is correct.
 It is easy to accidentally change this setting, over time, as you are exploring the model and adjusting the view.

 Revit Tip: Use Enscape’s save 3D View tool to create a view in Revit.
 This allows you to get back to this same view in Enscape; be sure to check the sun settings, Detail Level, and Design Options for that new Revit view.

-And now, it is even possible to add custom assets to your project, like the scanned version of me, as shown in the image below!
+It is even possible to add custom assets to your project.
 Think how nice it will be to add your clients or their special furniture or artwork.
 Learn more about the Custom Asset Library.

 5. Prepare your camera settings